-In the last decades medical science has advanced and improved treatments for all types of stone disease.
+In the last decades, medical science has advanced and improved treatments for all types of stone disease.
 Often, stones have no specific single cause, although several factors can increase your risk.

-Various factors play a role in the formation of kidney stone in an individual patient or suspect..
+Various factors play a role in the formation of kidney stone in an individual patient or suspect.
 These factors can be:

-- Diet – Intake of calcium, oxalates, uric acid, and phosphates in excessive high amount which often results in excessive excretion of these components in the urine.
+- Diet – Intake of calcium, oxalates, uric acid, and phosphates in the excessively high amount which often results in excessive excretion of these components in the urine.
 With the intake of calcium in the form of milk, ice-creams, cheese, chocolates, cocoa, calcium contaminated drugs or Vitamin D, the stone can be precipitated.

-- Water Intake and Urinary Output – These both terms are co-related with functionality of the body.
-Increased water intake will result in increased excrete of urine which reduces chances of urinary stone in patient predisposed to the disease.
+- Water Intake and Urinary Output – These both terms are co-related with the functionality of the body.
+Increased water intake will result in increased excrete of urine which reduces chances of urinary stone in a patient predisposed to the disease.

-- Climate – Hot surroundings or environment increases sweating, which may result in increased concentration of urine, which may contribute to stone formation in a suspect’s body.
+- Climate – Hot surroundings or environment increases sweating, which may result in an increased concentration of urine, which may contribute to stone formation in a suspect’s body.

 - Occupation – Your occupation is also one of the factors which may cause stone formation.
-Stone diseases are more likely to be found with sedentary occupation like professionals and managerial class rather than unskilled and/or partly skilled labors.
+Stone diseases are more likely to be found with a sedentary occupation like professionals and managerial class rather than unskilled and/or partly skilled labors.

 - Obstruction and Infection – Due to stricture or enlarged prostate may cause stagnation of urine leading to stone formation.
 Chronic infection in the kidney may also allow stone formation around the debris in the urine.